Jason Manford: Television

+In February 2024, it was confirmed that Manford had joined the cast of BBC's Waterloo Road as the school's new headteacher, Steve Savage.

 Stand–up

 After a successful first UK tour and high sales of the following DVD, filmed live at the Manchester Apollo, he began his "Turning into My Dad" tour on 14 July 2010.

-In March 2010, Manford took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.
-He toured the UK with "First World Problems", between June and December 2013 and produced a DVD of the same name.
+He toured the UK with "First-World Problems" from June to December 2013 and produced a DVD of the same name.
 His show "Muddle Class" was toured across the UK until the end of 2018.
-His tour "Like me" began in early September 2020 and will finish in October 2021.
+His tour "Like Me" began in early September 2020 and finished in October 2021.

-In 2011, Manford became one of the shareholders of the Chester-based comedy club The Laugh Inn.
+In 2011 Manford became one of the shareholders of the Chester comedy club The Laugh Inn.
 He frequented the club to see shows and support the circuit comedians, as well as performing impromptu shows.
 The club closed in 2013.

 Singing

 Manford comes from a family of singers and musicians and sang regularly with them.
 In the TV competition Born to Shine in 2011, he was taught daily to sing in an operatic style; he went on to win the show, and has released an album of show tunes, titled A Different Stage.

 On 25 November 2022, Manford released the single "Assembly Bangers", a song he had been closing his standup show with.
 The track, a medley of songs nostalgically associated with school assemblies including "This Little Light of Mine", "He's Got the Whole World in His Hands" and "Lord of the Dance", will donate all profits to the Trussell Trust's Emergency Fund Appeal.
 The single charted at number two on the UK Official Singles Sales Chart on 2 December 2022.

 On 16 December 2022, Manford released Assembly Bangers: The Album with Chris Sutherland, with the "Christmas Assembly Bangers" single being released on the same day.
 Again, all proceeds were donated to the Trussell Trust.